xente/loki-logger-handler/README.md

 * label_keys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
 Defaults to None.
 * auth (tuple, optional): Basic authentication credentials for the Loki request.
 Defaults to None.
 * additional_headers (dict, optional): Additional headers for the Loki request.
 Defaults to None.
+* message_in_json_format (bool): Whether to format log values as JSON.
-* timeout (int, optional): Timeout interval in seconds to wait before flushing the buffer.
+* timeout (int, optional): Timeout interval for flushing logs in seconds.
 Defaults to 10 seconds.
-* compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
+* compressed (bool, optional): Whether to compress the logs before sending them using gzip.
 Defaults to True.
-* loguru (bool, optional): Whether to use `LoguruFormatter`.
-Defaults to False.
 * default_formatter (logging.Formatter, optional): Formatter for the log records.
-If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
+If not provided, `LoggerFormatter` or`LoguruFormatter` will be used.
-* enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
-Defaults to False
+* enable_self_errors (bool, optional): Set to True to show Handler errors on console.
+Default False

 ### Loki 3.0
 * enable_structured_loki_metadata (bool, optional):  Whether to include structured loki_metadata in the logs.
 Defaults to False.
 Only supported for Loki 3.0 and above
 * loki_metadata (dict, optional): Default loki_metadata values.
 Defaults to None.
 Only supported for Loki 3.0 and above
-* loki_metadata_keys (arrray, optional): Specific log record keys to extract as loki_metadata.
+* loki_metadata_keys (array, optional): Specific log record keys to extract as loki_metadata.
 Only supported for Loki 3.0 and above

 ## Formatters
 * **LoggerFormatter**: Formatter for default python logging implementation